Asynchronous JavaScript

 }

-– Error Boundaries in Front-End Frameworks: For React or Vue, error boundaries capture errors during rendering, providing a fallback UI instead of breaking the application.
-This encapsulates errors and prevents them from affecting the rest of the app.
+– Error Boundaries in Front-End Frameworks: Meaning that in React or Vue, error boundaries catch errors during the rendering stage and show a UI fallback instead of breaking the application.
+It encapsulates errors so that they cannot travel farther into the app and affect others.

 const userName = user?.profile?.name ??
 'Guest';